joinpursuit/Pursuit-Core-Web-AJAX-Lab/README.md

 Create an HTML file and a JavaScript file.
 In your HTML file, create a `button` element and import your JavaScript.

-In your JavaScript, create an event listener on the button.
-For now, let's just have our button log `"Clicked!"` to the console.
+In your JavaScript, add an event listener the button.
+For now, let's just have the listener in our button log `"Clicked!"` to the console.

 Now, let's make a function called `getRandomImage`.
-This function should use `XMLHttpRequest` to make an AJAX GET request to the random image route (https://dog.ceo/api/breeds/image/random) of the Dog API.
-Get the response object and return it.
+This function should use `XMLHttpRequest` to make an AJAX GET request to the random image route `https://dog.ceo/api/breeds/image/random` of the Dog API.
+Get the response, parse it so that it becomes a JavaScript object and log the object to the console.

-Now, change your button event listener to call `getRandomImage` and log its return value to the console.
+Now, change your button event listener to call `getRandomImage`.
 Notice that this object has two keys: a `status` key (success! yay!) and a `message` key, which contains an image URL.

 ## Step 2